i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ### emoticons

-This plugin allows to inserts nice smileys and other emoticons when the appropriate text representations e.g. :-) are discovered in the mail text.
+This plugin allows to parse and display smileys and other emoticons found in body of mails.

 ### LogonPage

-This plugin allows to display additional information ( HTML code block ) at logon page.
+This plugin allows to display additional information (HTML code block) at logon page.

 #### Configuration

-Put your content into the file config-templates/logon_page/logon_page.html It will be parsed by Roundcube templates engine, so you can use all template features ( tags ).
+Put your content into the file config-templates/logon_page/logon_page.html It will be parsed by Roundcube templates engine, so you can use all template features (tags).

 ### ManageSieve

-This plugin add support for  managesieve protocol and allows the users to manage their sieve mail rules.
+This plugin adds support for managesieve protocol and allows the users to manage their sieve mail rules.
+Note that this plugins is disabled by default.
+You can enable that plugin by updating the plugin configuration file (by changing the `managesieve_plugin` configuration parameter value from `no` to `yes`), and by updating the plugin list through the plugin management interface.

 **Note:** A default Spam sieve rule will be created after the user opened the Filters configuration in Roundcube.